seanwarren/bioimageconvert/README.txt

 -gamma                - sets gamma for histogram conversion: 0.5, 1.0, 2.2, etc, ex: -gamma 2.2

--geometry             - redefines geometry for any incoming image with: z-num z, t-num t, ex: -geometry 5,1
+-geometry             - redefines geometry for any incoming image with: z-num z, t-num t and optionally c-num channels, ex: -geometry 5,1 or -geometry 5,1,3

+-hounsfield           - enhances CT image using hounsfield scale, ex: -hounsfield 8,U,40,80 output depth (in bits) per channel, allowed values now are: 8,16,32,64 followed by comma and [U|S|F] the type of output image can be defined
+    U - Unsigned integer (with depths: 8,16,32,64) (default) S - Signed integer (with depths: 8,16,32,64)
+    F - Float (with depths: 32,64,80)
+  followed by comma and window center followed by comma and window width optionally followed by comma and slope followed by comma and intercept, ex: -hounsfield 8,U,40,80,1.0,-1024.0 if slope and intercept are not set, their values would be red from DICOM metadata, defaulting to 1 and -1024

 -i                    - input file name, multiple -i are allowed, but in multiple case each will be interpreted as a 1 page image.